protocol/grants/nextstep.md

 ## Program Qualifications

-This program is currently open to teams of the [ETHGlobal NFTHack](https://nft.ethglobal.co/) and Chainlink hackathons who submitted for Protocol Labs prize categories, who meet the following requirements:
+This program is currently open to teams of the [ETHGlobal NFTHack](https://nft.ethglobal.co/), Cal Hacks hello:world, Chainlink, CivHacks and GameDevJS hackathons who submitted for Protocol Labs prize categories, and who meet the following requirements:

 * Filecoin, IPFS or libp2p was used in the project stack, either directly or through a framework, library or service
 * Team size is a maximum of five members (or more, but only five grant recipients)